 conf.yaml configuration file needed to collect metrics and logs from the apache integration:

 - apache_status_url: http://localhost/server-status?auto

 Tagging is a key part of filtering and aggregating the data coming into Datadog across many sources.
-You can assign tags in configuration files, in environment variables, in the UI, the API, and in DogStatsD.
-If you define tags in the
+For more information about tagging, see Getting started with tags.

 To validate your Agent and integrations configuration, run the Agent’s